Miserlou/Zappa/README.md

 * The JSON-serialized arguments must be within the size limits for Lambda (128K) or SNS (256K) events.

 All of this code is still backwards-compatible with non-Lambda environments - it simply executes in a blocking fashion and returns the result.

+### Running Tasks in a VPC

+If you're running Zappa in a VPC you'll need to configure your subnets to allow your lambda to communicate with services inside your VPC as well as the public Internet.
+A minimal setup requires two subnets.

+In __subnet-a__:
+* Create a NAT
+* Create an Internet gateway
+* In the route table, create a route pointing the Internet gateway to 0.0.0.0/0.

+In __subnet-b__:
+* Place your lambda function
+* In the route table, create a route pointing the NAT that belongs to __subnet-a__ to 0.0.0.0/0.

+You can place your lambda in multiple subnets that are configured the same way as __subnet-b__ for high availability.

+Some helpful resources are [this tutorial](https://gist.github.com/reggi/dc5f2620b7b4f515e68e46255ac042a7) and [this AWS doc page](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html#vpc-internet).

 ## Advanced Settings